-- 1. In-person care is essential for certain conditions and services like vaccine administration, and some patients cannot fully benefit from virtual care. - 2.
-Health Care Workers (HCWs) should use a patient-centered care approach and consider patient preference to determine when to provide in-person care.
-Some helpful 'In-Person Considerations' related to providing in-person visits based on patient need are set out in the Ontario College of Family Physicians (OCFP)'s Considerations for Family Physicians: In-Person Visits when Phone/Video Isn't Enough. - 3.
+- 1. In-person care is essential for certain conditions and services like vaccine administration, prenatal and newborn care and other necessary diagnostic and therapeutic procedures (e.g. Pap smears and biopsies).
+Some patients cannot fully benefit from virtual care and/or do not have adequate access to virtual care.
+For example, these include patients who have difficulty communicating virtually, patients who have conditions that would benefit from in person assessment, and/or patients who require a physical assessment to make an appropriate diagnosis and treatment decision. - 2.
+Health Care Workers (HCWs) should use a patient-centered care approach and consider patient preference and context to determine when to provide inperson care.
+This means considering patient needs along with the presenting condition.
+Patient age, language and communication barriers may all mean inperson care is preferable. - 3.
 To determine the appropriate PPE for patient interactions, HCWs should follow the PPE chart in Bullet #31 below.
-For those providers who are not able to follow the required precautions, they should divert the care of the patient as appropriate (see Bullet #17).
+For those providers who are not able to follow the required precautions, they should divert the care of the patient as appropriate.

 - 4. All patients, (and those accompanying them, if applicable) regardless of screening, should wear a mask and perform hand hygiene while at the office/clinic.
 Patients who are symptomatic for COVID-19 or have a recent exposure MUST wear a surgical/procedure mask.
 A sample patient handout on wearing and disposing of masks is available on the OCFP's Clinical Care Office Readiness page. - 5.
-Primary care providers should ensure that there is enough space for patients/clients to follow physical distancing guidelines of maintaining at least 2 metres from other people.
+Primary care providers should try to make sure there is enough space for patients/clients to follow physical distancing guidelines (i.e. attempt to maintain at least 2 metres from other people, where possible).
+Where this is not possible, primary care providers should maximize distance and minimize contact and ensure proper masking is followed.
 Primary care providers should use their clinical judgement to adapt patient flows based on their unique circumstances including rate of community spread and physical space. - 6.
 Consider ways to optimize ventilation within the office/clinic to maximize airflow.
 Refer to PHO's Resource on Heating, Ventilation and Air Conditioning (HVAC) Systems in Buildings and COVID-19